kingsdigitallab/ncse-django/README.md

 # mpol-django

-This is the repository for the mpol project at [https://kdl.kcl.ac.uk](Kings Digital Lab)
+This is the repository for the mpol project at [King's Digital Lab](https://kdl.kcl.ac.uk)

 This project is configured to use [Vagrant](https://www.vagrantup.com/) for local development and [Fabric](http://www.fabfile.org/) for deployment.